Scoring Methodology

 Assumptions

-Section titled “Assumptions”Every engine discloses its assumptions in the methodology documentation and in the certification report.
+Section titled “Assumptions”Every engine discloses its assumptions in the methodology documentation and in the assessment report.
 If COOL assumes a PUE you reported rather than measured, that assumption is labeled.
 If FLUX cannot verify your power purchase agreement documentation, the finding says so.

 Assumptions are not weaknesses.
 They are disclosed so the score can be interpreted correctly.
 An organization that provides metered data gets higher confidence labels and a more defensible score.